use-init/init/docs/usage.md

 # General Purpose

 Init is a project based upon HTML5 Boilerplate.
 It adds more structure to your SCSS and JavaScript files and helps you start your project faster by reducing boilerplate code and tasks.
-Init includes build tasks for your projects, proivdes a test infrastructure and implements tools to help you creating web pages and apps fast.
+Init includes build tasks for your projects, provides a test infrastructure and implements tools to help you creating web pages and apps fast.

 # Starting Point